Take A Tour

 God’s way is always the right way and the best way to do things.
 We seek to conform to his will, to do Bible things in the Bible way and to call Bible things by Bible names.
 We speak where the Bible speaks and are silent where the Bible is silent.

-Jesus said, “a wise many hears his words and practices them; the foolish man hears but does not practice them” (Matt.
+Jesus said, “everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock" (Matt.
 7:24-27).
 We seek to hear and practice what our Lord teaches without adding to or taking away from it.
 We simply want to be Christians who follow Jesus.
 For this reason, we avoid many of the things popular in religion today.
 Quite simply, we are Christians who belong to Christ.